adamsoliman/adamsoliman.github.io/_pages/research.md

 ## Work in Progress

+* ### Better Stealing than Dealing: Property Crime, Illicit Drug Distribution, and Opioid Abuse after Felony Theft Thresholds Increase (with Steve Billings, Mike Makowsky, and Kevin Schnepel)

 * ### Criminal Records and Local Monopsony Power (with Mike Makowsky and Peter Brummund)

-* ### Felony Theft Thresholds and the Opportunity Cost of Crime (with Steve Billings, Mike Makowsky, and Kevin Schnepel)

 * ### Macroeconomic Shocks and Criminal Activity (with Tom Kirchmaier and Magdalena Dominguez)

 * ### Shootings and Police Response (with Phil Cook)